Conditions of Service in Northern Ireland

 “Teachers require working conditions to enable them to continue to raise standards.
 Failure to address the needs of teachers is equally a failure to address the needs of the pupils.”

-The Union initiated a Parity Now!
-Campaign in Northern Ireland and undertook a national ballot for industrial action in 2009, which closed with members registering overwhelming support for action.
 Notices to employers of the action to be taken and the action instructions to members were issued at the beginning of January 2009.
 The action taken by NASUWT members has succeeded in putting in place measures that have now become the normal working practices in most schools.
-Further NASUWT national action short of strike action instructions were issued on 18 November to take effect from 1 December 2012.
+Further NASUWT national action short of strike action instructions were issued on 18 November to take effect from 1 December 2011.
 These practices have had a real impact on reducing teacher workload.
 It is, therefore, important that these gains are consolidated.

 In 2012, the NASUWT held a formal meeting with the Education Minister, John O’Dowd MLA, to discuss the Union’s national trade dispute and the actions needed to resolve the dispute.
 The meeting was cordial and generally positive, with the Minister open to discussing all aspects of the NASUWT trade dispute: pensions, pay, conditions of service, workload and job loss.
 The Union has written to the Minister since the meeting reiterating its concerns and setting out the next steps for resolution of the dispute.